chinmay4613/chinmay4613/README.md

 ### Hi there 👋 Welcome to My Profile

 # I'm passionate about transforming ideas into powerful tech solutions!
-I am a Software Engineering Intern at Apple and a Computer Science graduate student at North Carolina State University, Raleigh; with a Bachelor's degree in Electrical and Electronics Engineering from Sardar Patel Institute of Technology, Mumbai.
+I am an ex-SWE Intern at Apple and a Computer Science graduate student at North Carolina State University, Raleigh; with a Bachelor's degree in Electrical and Electronics Engineering from Sardar Patel Institute of Technology, Mumbai.
 ## 🚀 What Sets Me Apart
-During my experience at Apple, I contributed to industry-leading machine learning automation tasks for outlier detection in Layer 1 controller software, has honed my ability to thrive in fast-paced, results-driven environments.
-Working on cutting-edge projects in such a prestigious company has equipped me with the skills to tackle complex problems and deliver innovative solutions efficiently.
+At Apple, I made a significant impact as part of the Layer 1 Controller SCV Subcomponent Verification team by developing a cutting-edge anomaly detection system using unsupervised machine learning.
+This system was crucial in identifying False Positives in Apple's latest modem software, ensuring the accuracy and reliability of continuous integration processes.

+My work automated the detection of potential issues, drastically reducing the manual effort required and mitigating the risk of costly post-launch problems.
+I also introduced user-friendly features, including visualization tools and adjustable thresholds, to enhance the precision of test result analysis.

+The success of this project led to widespread interest, with multiple teams seeking to implement similar pipelines, highlighting the scalability and value of my contributions to the software verification process at Apple.

 I put my data science knowledge to the test at BARC, India's premier research institute [BARC Website](https://www.barc.gov.in/#skip_to_main).
 I worked in the Radiopharmaceuticals division [Radiopharmaceuticals Division](https://www.barc.gov.in/group/72.html) under the supervision of B.G Avhad and Dr. Tapas Das.
 The main goal of my project was to automate the process of leak detection in heat exchangers and fault detection in distillation columns using data from radiotracers and gamma scans.